 Fat (goal: 30% of a dancer’s diet) is an essential nutrient for a dancer’s active body.
 Our society’s overwhelming fear of fat however often overshadows the vast health benefits surrounding this macronutrient.
 Adding fat to a meal promotes satisfaction, which keeps us full throughout the day.
 A dancer’s body undergoes a great deal of wear-and-tear from high levels of physical activity.
-Unsaturated fats predominantly found in oils (olive and canola), fatty fish (salmon, tuna), avocados, nuts, seeds, and nut/seed butters offer anti-inflammatory benefits that reduce inflammation and promote muscular repair.
+Unsaturated fats predominantly found in oils (olive and canola), fatty fish (salmon, tuna), avocados, nuts, seeds, and nut/seed butter offer anti-inflammatory benefits that reduce inflammation and promote muscular repair.

 Question 2: How much water should a dancer drink during the day?

 Our body is made of 60% water and therefore, it’s critical to replenish and hydrate!
 I encourage dancers to aim for at least 3 liters of water daily.
 Daily needs may be higher if dancing for longer than 60 minutes and/or in hot and humid environments.
 To optimize your hydration on intense dancing days, add a salty snack (like pretzels) and a simple carbohydrate (like fruit) to replenish electrolytes and muscle glycogen.

 BTW- our thirst mechanism doesn’t activate until the body is already approaching dehydration.
 Instead of relying on thirst to dictate your water intake, plan ahead and remain diligent.
 A 1-liter reusable water bottle is a great way to remember to hydrate regularly.
 Refill it 3 times throughout the day!
 To learn more about a dancer’s hydration needs, read this article.

 Question 3: How do I banish cravings for unhealthy foods?